castle stays in the uk

 This unique luxury hotel features an elegant stone archway, a rounded tower house, and authentic Tudor architecture.
 It has a beautiful inside view, romantic spiral staircases, gorgeous Victorian windows, and medieval-style open hearths.
 The rooms in the castle have rooms with arrow-slit windows, and every suit evokes the history and heritage of the castle.

 You will also enjoy the dining experience offered at the Thornbury Castle hotel.
-Other on-site facilities you can enjoy include croquet, archery, clay-pigeon shooting, and falconry, which can be arranged with prior notice.
-However, you should note that these facilities will come at an extra charge.
+Other on-site facilities include croquet, archery, clay-pigeon shooting, and falconry, which can be arranged with prior notice.
+However, you should note that these facilities will be charged extra.

 7. Otterburn Castle